pimutils/khal/README.rst

 You want to contribute to *khal*?
 Awesome!

-The most appreciated way of contributing is by supplying code or documentation, reporting bugs, creating packages for your favorite operating system, writing blog posts etc. If don't have the time or the means to contribute in any of the above mentioned ways, donations are appreciated, too.
+The most appreciated way of contributing is by supplying code or documentation, reporting bugs, creating packages for your favorite operating system, making khal better know by telling your friends about it, etc. If you don't have the time or the means to contribute in any of the above mentioned ways, donations are appreciated, too.

 .. image:: https://api.flattr.com/button/flattr-badge-large.png
    :alt: flattr button